VuokkoH/koronavirus-avoindata/README.md

 1. Worflow for creating GIS layer for health district polygons: [create_health_district_polygons.ipynb](create_health_district_polygons.ipynb)
 2. Example of how to join COVID-19 data by Helsingin Sanomat to the health district layer: [explore_covid_data.ipynb](explore_covid_data.ipynb)

+This repository was built on top a repository from [the Helsingin Sanomat datadesk](https://github.com/HS-Datadesk/koronavirus-avoindata) which I spotted on [Twitter](https://twitter.com/EsaMakinen/status/1237007961853173761).
+Please note that the example COVID-19 dataset in this repository is outdated.

 ## health district polygons for Finland as GeoJson

 - [healthDistrictsEPSG4326.geojson](healthDistrictsEPSG4326.geojson) (WGS 84; click to view in bowser)